 The university supports programs for the prevention of alcohol and controlled substance abuse by university employees, as well as assistance programs for those with problems related to the abuse of alcohol and other drugs.
 Employees found in violation of this policy may be required to provide evidence of satisfactory participation in a substance abuse assistance or rehabilitation program.
 Employees can seek assistance for alcohol and controlled substance dependency problems through the university Employee Assistance Program.
 Evaluation, counseling and referral services are available to employees through this program.
 The program provides assistance on a confidential basis.
 The health benefit packages available to all university employees provide at least partial reimbursement for treatment and rehabilitation associated with substance abuse problems.
-In addition, employees can attend training sessions presented by the Office of Human Resources regarding drug and alcohol dependency and recognition of drug and alcohol abuse.
-Contact the Office of Human Resources for more information.
+In addition, employees can attend training sessions presented by the Office of Human Resources for more information.